bravoPan/p4_firewall/README.md

 2. run `sudo python3 controller.py` to build the topology for the switches and host machines in mininet by p4runtime.
 3. run `xterm h1 h2 h3` to create 3 consoles for `h1`, `h2` and `h3`.
 4. at `h2` and `h3` console, run `sudo python3 receive.py`.
-5. before blocking any switch, use `sudo python3 send h2/h3 'i love p4'` should appear packet info at `h2/h3` console, and the connections are green in the `controller.py`.
+5. before blocking any switch, use `sudo python3 send.py h2/h3 'i love p4'` should appear packet info at `h2/h3` console, and the connections are green in the `controller.py`.
 6. then we run `python3 block.py h2` in another bash terminal, it should suddenly see that `s1 disconnects s2` in the `controller.py` and the connection becomes red between `s2`.
 7. in the `h1` xterm console, we cannot send to `h2`, but `h3` should work fine.